fweez/bulbivorus/README.md

-# Bulbivorus: A high-performance Gopher server written in Swift
+# Bulbivorus: A Gopher server written in Swift

 ## Building bulbivorus